-Buildings for a sensitive use must be sited so as not to conflict or interfere with an agricultural use, having regard to:

-- (a) the size, shape and topography of the site; - (b) the prevailing setbacks of any existing buildings for sensitive uses on adjoining properties; - (c) the location of existing buildings on the site; - (d) the existing and potential use of adjoining properties; - (e) any proposed attenuation measures; and - (f) any buffers created by natural or other features.
+A2 P2 Build Buildings for a sensitive use must have a setback Buildings for a sensitive use must be sited so as not from from all boundaries of: onflict or interfere with an agricultural use, having (a) not less than 200m; or rega rd to: (b) if the setback of an existing building for a (a) the size, shape and topography of the site; sensitive use on the site is within 200m of that (b) the prevailing setbacks of any existing buildings boundary, not less than the existing building. for sensitive uses on adjoining properties; (c) the location of existing buildings on the site; (d) the existing and potential use of adjoining properties; (e) any proposed attenuation measures; and (f) any buffers created by natural or other features.